-As per Google, backlinks and website content quality are the most important factors to rank your website on search engines.
+As per Google, backlinks and website content quality are the most critical factors in writing SEO content and ranking it on search engines.

 Quality backlinks send qualified traffic to your website.
 As mentioned earlier, Anchor text should be descriptive, which helps Google identify your page topic.
 The backlinks should be relevant to your website and from similar authority websites.
 According to Google User Content, it is also equally important to evaluate the quality of the backlink website.

 Below are SEO content writing tips on what to avoid while backlinking:

 7. How to ensure you’re on the right track?